MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpngateway.md

 - Go to the resource group where the virtual network gateway is created.
 - Go to Point-to-Site-configuration on the left panel.
 - Click on Configure now in the center panel.
-- Add the address pool (ex: 192.168.xx.0/24)
+- Add the address pool (ex: 192.168.xx.0/24).
-- Select the tunnel type to IKEv2
+- Select the tunnel type, IKEv2.
-- Authentication type to Azure certification
+- Set the authentication type to Azure certification.
-- Paste the copied root certificate code in the portal and give name as root & click on Save.
+- Paste the copied root certificate code in the portal, name it as "root", and select **Save**.

 ## Download and Connect to VPN Client